Darnel-K/NSSTFAI/README.md

     1. Download a copy of the folder "NSSTFAI" and the file ".htaccess".
     2. Copy, upload or move the folder "NSSTFAI" to your domain's root directory
-    3. Copy, upload or move the file ".htaccess" to the folder you wish to enable indexing and directory listing on (This also applies on all nested directories).
+    3. Copy, upload or move the file ".htaccess" to the folder you wish to enable indexing and directory listing on (This also applies to all nested directories).
 If copying, uploading or moving the ".htaccess" file to the root directory of the domain SKIP STEP 4.
     4. In the root directory create a ".htaccess" file and put "IndexIgnore .htaccess NSSTFAI" into it

 ## Help: